 - debilitating fear and uncertainty

-- reliance on main stream television, newspapers and other media for information
+- reliance on mainstream television, newspapers, and other dishonest media for information

 - the effects of television and electronic media on memory, cognition and brain function

-general – the older one becomes the more well-established and rooted
+In general - the older one becomes the more well-established and

-these barriers are in the thought process, and the harder it is to
+rooted these barriers are in the thought process, and the harder it is

 Questions for reflection: